Actinarium/Rhythm/README.md

 <a href='https://play.google.com/store/apps/details?id=com.actinarium.materialcue&referrer=utm_source%3Dgh-rhythm%26utm_medium%3Dreferral%26utm_term%3Drhythm-readme'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="72" /></a>

 Learn more about the [differences between Rhythm and Material Cue](https://github.com/Actinarium/Rhythm/wiki/Comparison-of-Rhythm-and-Material-Cue).

-## Unstable API disclaimer

-Until Rhythm hits version 1.0, its public API is not finalized yet.
-This means **anything can still change** in a backwards incompatible fashion.
-You should consider this when depending on Rhythm 0.* in your projects, especially if you’re planning to extend Rhythm or actively use its Java API.
-Make sure you can allocate the time to study the new docs and update your code, otherwise consider staying with the older version.

-You can use Rhythm to inflate [configuration][wiki-config] into `RhythmOverlay` objects with fair confidence though: its syntax is guaranteed not to break with the future versions of Rhythm.

-### Migrating to 0.9.6

-The biggest change in 0.9.6 is that **Rhythm has been split in two separate libraries** (see the next paragraph).

-Given the opportunity, the whole package structure has been refactored for flatter and simpler hierarchy — make sure you fix your imports.

-Additionally, a few of default layer settings have been changed (e.g. default grid color and keyline thickness).
-However, with the new [magic variables](https://github.com/Actinarium/Rhythm/wiki/Declarative-configuration#magic-variables) mechanism you can define your own defaults in a centralized way.

 ## Quick setup